-This timber did not fall in with the pattern of the structure and during our question and answer session the owner confirmed that he Unfortunately he had not had added it. remembered to mention it earlier until we pointed it out.
-Render The external walls are finished in a smooth faced painted render.
+False and fake timbers This timber did not fall in with the pattern of the structure and during our question and answer session the owner confirmed that he had added it.
+Unfortunately he had not remembered to mention it earlier until we pointed it out.